sftcd/openssl/esnistuff/README.md

 # Random notes

+- TODO: Follow advice from an openssl maintainer: add a design document to be shared with project folks.

+- TODO: I could have the s_client app do the ESNIKeys DNS lookup.
+Maybe add that to handle cases where the RR value isn't supplied on the command line.

 - From NSS code: /* If we're not sending SNI, don't send ESNI. */ That should maybe be agreed upon, anything can work, but no harm to pick one behaviour I reckon.